Jaywantadh/Email-verification/README.md

-Sure!
-Here's a README file for your email verification project in Go:

 # Email Verification Software

 This project is an Email Verification Software written in Go.
 It checks if an email address is valid and verifies it by sending a verification email.